tfukaza/harvest/README.md

 ```
 Now you're all set!

+## Contributing
+Contributions are greatly appreciated.
+Check out the [CONTRIBUTE](CONTRIBUTE.md) document for details.

 ## Disclaimer
 - Harvest is not officially associated with Robinhood LLC.
     - Robinhood was also not designed to be used for algo-trading.
 Excessive access to their API can result in your account getting locked.